GulcanC/GC-react-p2/README.md

 🌟 Create slider component, use useState hook to state management

-🌟 Use map() method to store the data in the form of key and value pairs
+🌟 Use map() method to store the data in the form of key and value pairs,  each pair has a unique key in a map

 🌟 Use Sass to style application